Where Do I Vote?

 Norwalk Election Districts

 Norwalk uses 12 polling places for State/Federal Elections and 13 polling places for Municipal Elections.
 The boundaries of the voting districts for these two types of elections are not the same.
-This year (2014) is an even year, so this year's election is for State and Federal offices.
-There are also Primaries for both Democratic and Republican offices.
-The Primaries are both being held on Tuesday, August 12.
+This year (2015) is an odd numbered year, so this year's election is for Municipal offices.

 Most of the polling places in Norwalk are at elementary and middle schools, in the gym.
 In most cases the school used is located within the boundaries of the voting district.
 However, this is not possible in all cases.